oktadev/okta-blog/_source/_posts/2021-12-16-cloud-native-java-microservices-with-istio.md

 We have the Istio control plane taking care of policy, load balancing and so on.
 We also have the Istio Ingress gateway that will route all external traffic to our applications.
 We have 4 microservices.
 First is a gateway application created by JHipster that acts as our React GUI and authentication layer.
 The remaining are services that provides APIs.
 Each of our containers will have an envoy proxy as a sidecar that is auto injected.
 We hook up Grafana, Prometheus, Zipkin and Kiali to the telemetry provided by Istio so that we have monitoring and observability for our cluster.
 Each microservice also has its own database.

-Its not an overly complex architecture but it’s also not that simple.
+Its not an overly complex architecture but it's also not that simple.
 First, let us define our microservice using JDL.
 Create a file called **app.jdl** and paste the following content.

 ```kotlin
 application {